appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/auth0-saml.md

 ```
 <Screenshot url='https://cdn.appcircle.io/docs/assets/authsamlsettings2.png' />

 - Instead of writing all the settings of SAML, you can download the settings file from Auth0 and upload it.
-Navigate to the **Usage** and then click the **Download** button to download the XML file
+Navigate to the **Usage** and then click the **Download** button to download the XML file.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/authsamlsettings3.png' />

-- Go back to Appcircle, upload this XML file by clicking the button under **Import SAML Configuration**
+- Go back to Appcircle, upload this XML file by clicking the button under **Import SAML Configuration**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2777-sso-saml1-new.png' />

 - Check all the settings on this page and confirm that Redirect and SSO URLs are imported correctly.
 You can check if the X509 Certificate is imported correctly as well.
 If you want to enter multiple certificates you can separate them by using a comma between them.
-Please be aware that you need to remove any new lines or file headers from this edit box.
+Please note that you need to remove any new lines or file headers from this edit box.
 This edit box only accepts a long base64 encoded string.

 :::info
 If you are a **self-hosted Appcircle user**, then you should change the domain of the **Store and Distribute Redirect URL** to your own domain.